lauramayfox/designfox/README.md

 ## Site User Goals
 Creative Business Owners:
-Clients who are business owners looking for high-quality branding, web design, or packaging design to elevate their brand and stand out in a competitive market.
+Business owners looking for high-quality branding, web design, or packaging design to elevate their brand and stand out in a competitive market.

 Busy Professionals:
 Clients who lead busy lives and want a simple, straightforward process for requesting design services without the need for extensive back-and-forth emails or calls.

-Entrepreneurs Starting a New Venture:
+Entrepreneurs:
 Clients who are launching a new business and need a cohesive brand identity, from logo creation to packaging, to establish their presence effectively.

-Established Businesses Seeking a Refresh:
+Businesses Seeking a Refresh:
 Clients looking to rebrand or improve their existing designs to keep up with trends and maintain relevance in their industry.

 Personal Projects:
-Clients interested in smaller design projects (e.g., invitations, custom artwork) who value the ability to inquire easily without committing to a full consultation.
+Clients interested in smaller design projects (e.g., invitations, custom artwork) who value quick and easy contact methods without committing to a full consultation.

 Informed Decision-Makers:
 Clients who want clear information about services, pricing, and past work to make an informed decision before reaching out.

-Collaboration-Minded Individuals:
-Clients who want to work closely with a designer who understands their vision and provides a personalized service experience.

 ## Site Owner Goals
 User-Friendly Website: